 - History of severe allergic, anaphylactic or other hypersensitivity reactions to chimeric or humanized antibodies.

-- History of human immunodeficiency virus (HIV) or active hepatitis B/C, or active tuberculosis (purified protein derivative [PPD] response without active TB is allowed).
+- Active hepatitis B/C, or active tuberculosis (PPD response without active TB is allowed)

 - Concurrent use of immunosuppressive medication including prednisone above 10 mg daily.